-The mountain bike trails at Lake James State Park are OPEN.
-Be advised that the direction of Tindo and Wimba trails have changed.
-Tindo trail is going in a counter clockwise direction and Wimba trail is going in a clockwise direction.
-The direction of these trails will stay like this until the beginning of July.
-If the time stamp on this alert is more than 24 hours old, please feel free to call the park office at 828-584-7728 for the most up to date information.Posted on: Friday, April 20, 2018 - 8:50am
+Be advised that the directions of Tindo and Wimba Trails have changed.
+Tindo Trail is going in a clockwise direction and Wimba Trail is going in a counterclockwise direction.
+If the time stamp on this alert is more than 24 hours old, please feel free to call the park office at 828-584-7728 for the most up-to-date information

-IMPORTANT: Not all campsites have identical amenities.
-Read the campsite information on the reservations website to preview photos of campsites; check availability and fees; and find out whether a specific site is handicap accessible; has access to water, showers, or restrooms; has electric hookup; and other important information.
+Not all campsites have identical amenities.
+Read the campsite information on the reservations website to see photos of campsites; check availability and fees; find out whether a specific site is wheelchair accessible, has access to water, bathouses or pit toilets, or has electric hookup; and learn other important information.

 To make a reservation (required for boat-in sites, recommended for all other sites) call 1-877-722-6762 or reserve online.